 Music at Caldecott Primary School

-In December, Years 1 and 2 performed the Nativity play, Lights, Camel, Action which was based around a Strictly-style dance competition.
+Traditionally, there are many musical events to look forward to in KS1.
+These include a yearly nativity play in December that is performed by Years 1 and 2.
+Our last nativity was Lights, Camel, Action which was based around a Strictly-style dance competition.
 All children learnt a range of songs for the performance and Year 2 took the acting and dancing parts, including a number of lovely vocal solos.
 The production was a great success and all the children showed real enthusiasm.
-We organised a collection which raised money for the work of the Red Cross.

-In summer, Year 1 children presented a fantastic Fab Finish to parents based around their Ghana topic.
+Year groups often present a Fab Finish at the end of term.
+One such highlight was in Year 1 where the children presented a fantastic Fab Finish to parents based around their Ghana topic.
 In colourful Ghanaian colours, they showed off their wonderful singing and the African drumming skills that they had learnt.

-Year 2's final Fab Finish of the year was a performance to parents based around our Buckets and Spade topic.
-The children sang seaside-themed songs about pirates and the commotion in the ocean, linking to our work on the environment.
+In Year 2, recent Fab Finishes have included a performance to parents based around their Buckets and Spade topic.
+The children sang seaside-themed songs about pirates and the commotion in the ocean, linking to work on the environment.
 They choreographed group dances to the music of Saint-Saëns's Aquarium from Carnival of the Animals.

 Continuing our commitment to introducing all children to playing an instrument, Y3s in Owls and Falcons classes each have three terms of free taster lessons in playing the violin.
 Any parent or carer of a Y4 pupil who would like to continue learning violin this year should register their interest on the OCMS website.